Global Day of Parents

 June 1st provides an opportunity for the people of New Zealand to appreciate and honour the commitment and resilience of parents in raising children.
 The observance of Global Day of Parents serves as a reminder for families, communities, and the government to work together in supporting each other, fostering strong family bonds, and ultimately contributing to a thriving society in Aotearoa.

-Global Day of Parents facts
+Top 6 Facts for 2026 Global Day of Parents in NZ

 Top things to do in NZ for Global Day of Parents